 This might take a moment as SET creates the cloned page.

-The set up for a phishing attack is complete, you have cloned Facebook and hosted it on the server.
+The setup for a phishing attack is complete, you have cloned Facebook and hosted it on the server.

-The IP address is usually hidden carefully by using URL shortener services to change the URL so that it is better hidden and then sent in urgent sounding emails or text messages.
+The IP address is usually hidden carefully by using URL shortener services to change the URL so that it is better hidden and then sent in urgent-sounding emails or text messages.

 If an unsuspecting user fills in their details and clicks on ‘Log In’, the fake page takes them to the actual Facebook login page.
-Usually, people tend to pass it off as a glitch in FB or error in their typing.
+Usually, people tend to pass it off as a glitch in FB or an error in their typing.

 Hope this guide gave you a basic idea of how phishing attacks work.

 Phishing is constantly evolving to entrap innocent computer users.
-Recommended safety tips will be to always check the URL of a website in the browser and use of two-factor authentication as it provides an extra security layer to your account.
+Recommended safety tips will be to always check the URL of a website in the browser and use two-factor authentication as it provides an extra security layer to your account.